MrLuke/inception_plugin/readme.md

 3. Enter classes into field, you can do multiple classes.
 E.g ".button, .example"
 4. Enjoy.

+If you have changed the plugin file name from Inception please go into inception.php & change the plugin_url(). to the correct file path otherwise this won't work.

 == Changelog ==

 = 1.0 =